boycce/monastery/docs/definition/index.md

 You are able to define custom field rules to use.

 - `this` will refer to the data object passed in
-- by default, custom rules will ignore `undefined` values
+- by default, custom rules will ignore `undefined` values, _unlike the default where null and empty strings are also ignored_

 ```js
 {